andreas-butler/idb-transaction-commit/EXPLAINER.md

 At present an IndexedDB transaction is auto-committed when it is determined by script that it is no longer possible to kick the transaction from an inactive state to an active one.
 A transaction may transition from inactive to active only within the scope of any callbacks belonging to any requests made on the transaction, which is the same scope in which new requests may be made on the transaction.
 Thus, as long as callbacks from previous transaction requests themselves make new requests (for example, in the event that the results of a previous query are used to construct a secondary query), the lifetime of the transaction will be extended and the transaction will not be committed.

 Once all callbacks owned by a transaction’s requests resolve such that no new requests have been made on the transaction, then the transaction has arrived in a state whereby it is impossible for it to reattain ‘active’ status, and so the transaction transitions into the ‘commiting’ state and a signal is sent denoting that it is time to flush the results of the transaction to disk.
 This flow is illustrated below in Figure 1.
+It is important to note about this graphic that the sequence of events along the upper horizontal control flow belong to the database task queue, and those along the lower horizontal control flow belong to the page task queue.
+These two task queues can execute independently of one another, and so work can still be done in one even if the other has shut down.

 <p align="center">
 <img src="https://github.com/andreas-butler/idb-transaction-commit/blob/master/pics/idb_autocommit_curr.png?raw=true" alt="hi" />